HERA-Team/librarian/docs/Administration.md

 pg_dump -F custom -f $SITENAME-$(date +%Y%m%d).pgdump $DB_NAME
 ```

 The database can then be restored with `pg_restore`.
+These backups can be
+ingested into the Librarian itself using the `--null-obsid` option of
+`upload_to_librarian.py`.